CoveMB/pipeFlow/README.md

 You will also find some little helpers to help you with error handling.

 And some utilities like:
-debugFlow / flowIf / addToState / addToStateOn / addToReturn / addToReturnOn / returnWith
+debugFlow / flowIf / flowIfElse /addToState / addToStateOn / addToReturn / addToReturnOn / returnWith

 ## Installation
 With npm: